The Universe of Discourse

 I agree somewhat, but that doesn't mean that the stigma isn't a real issue.
 With mental illnesses many of the problems are intrinsic, and are deep and hard to solve.
 But some of the problems of mental illness are extrinsic, caused by stigma and should be addressed.
 Mentally ill people will still be mentally ill, but at least they wouldn't be stigmatized.
 Mentally ill people are unhappy because they're mentally ill.
 But they are also unhappy because people treat them like crap.

-Many of the downsides of ADD would be less troublesome for everyone, if our world was a little more accepting of difference, a little more willing to accommodate people who were stamped in a slightly different shape that the other cogs in the machine.
+Many of the downsides of ADD would be less troublesome for everyone, if our world was a little more accepting of difference, a little more willing to accommodate people who were stamped in a slightly different shape than the other cogs in the machine.
 In Pippi Longstocking world, why do people suffer from freckles?
 Not because of the freckles themselves, but only because other people tell them that their freckles are ugly and unlovable.
 Nobody has to suffer from freckles, if people would just stop being assholes about freckles.

 ADD is a bigger problem than freckles.
 Some of its problems are intrinsic.
 It definitely contributes to making me unreliable.
 I don't think it is a delightful quirk that I am constantly losing gloves (and hats and jackets and bags and keys and wallets and everything else).
 People depending on me to do work timely are sometimes justifiably angry or disappointed when I don't.
 I'll accept responsibility for that.
 I've worked my whole life to try to do better.